Self-Portrait at Seventy-Eight (Ingres): Description

-The self-portrait is brutally honest and mostly bereft of vanity; as a study of old age it goes beyond even his Portrait of Monsieur Bertin which he deliberately invokes.
+The self-portrait is brutally honest and mostly bereft of vanity; as a study of old age, it goes beyond even his Portrait of Monsieur Bertin, which he deliberately invokes.
 As always, Ingres took Raphael as his stylistic ideal.
 The 1669 self-portrait by Rembrandt, an artist Ingres generally held in low regard, has been suggested as an influence as well.

+Ingres presents himself in half-bust view, dressed in clothing that suggests a cultivated, rich, well-travelled, and influential man.
+He is slimmer in the painting than he was in real life at the time, and wears an evening dress uniform that reflects his status as grand officer in Napoleon's Legion of Honour.
+Although Ingres appears aged and troubled, the portrait contains hints of optimism; he had been widowed but had recovered and was happily married to his second wife Dominique Rame, and could look back on a commercially successful if not artistically fulfilling career.